 Any surgical procedure carries risks.
 It's important to discuss these with your surgeon before undergoing treatment.

-Laparoscopy, also known as keyhole surgery, is a common procedure used to treat endometriosis.
-Small cuts (incisions) are made in your tummy so the endometriosis tissue can be destroyed or cut out.
+Laparoscopy, also known as keyhole surgery, is a common procedure used to remove endometriosis.
+Small cuts (incisions) are made in your tummy to insert instruments to see and remove the tissue.

 The procedure is carried out under general anaesthetic, so you'll be asleep and won't feel any pain as it's carried out.